-Experienced Knoxville Car Accident Lawyers Fight for Your Future
+Experienced Knoxville Car Crash Lawyers Fight for Your Future

 Helping drivers, passengers, cyclists and pedestrians throughout East Tennessee

 At Banks and Jones, our skilled team of Knoxville car accident lawyers fights in court every day, and many of the case we handle involve injuries resulting from distracted or impaired driving.
-For more than 25 years, our firm has handled countless accident cases, and we work diligently to help you take action against the party responsible for causing your accident.
+For more than 25 years, our firm has handled countless accident cases, and we work diligently to help you to take legal action against the party responsible for causing your injuries.

 Where do most car accidents happen in Knoxville?